 A brief item in the Providence Journal of Commerce in August 1898 noted the Bourne Mills' adoption of the Northrop, an automatic loom developed by the Draper Company of Hopedale, Massachusetts, in 1894.
-Although many of Fall River's textile mills were reluctant to adopt the automatic loom, the Seaconnet Mill had installed an early version in 1889 with satisfactory results.
-Nine years later, the Bourne Mill purchased an unknown number of these looms, in the process cutting their weave staff in half.
+Although many of Fall River's textile mills were reluctant to adopt the automatic loom,13 the Seaconnet Mill had installed an early version in 1889 with satisfactory results.
+Nine years later, the Bourne Mill purchased an unknown number of these looms, in the process cutting their weave staff in half.14

 At the time of the 1898 purchase, the Bourne Mill was operating 1,316 looms.
 Two years later the company hired Providence mill engineer Frank P. Sheldon to design a huge, sawtooth-roofed, granite weave shed (Building 5, demolished 2005) to house 2,700 automatic looms.
 Within a few years of this massive increase in production capability, a general production curtailment of about 20 percent occurred in 1904 due primarily to southern competition.
-One local industrialist noted that southern-produced cotton could be shipped north and sold on the streets of Fall River for a profit at a price lower than he could manufacture it locally.
+One local industrialist noted that southern-produced cotton could be shipped north and sold on the streets of Fall River for a profit at a price lower than he could manufacture it locally.15 manufacturing cotton cloth.
+This saving has resulted from the increased number of looms per weaver.
+One weaver now tends from fourteen to thirty Northrop looms, where before he tended six to eight common looms." p.
+86.